Northwest faces freezing rain and heavy snow while Arctic blast loosens its grip on eastern US | News Channel 3-12

 (CNN) — As a brutal Arctic blast wraps up in the eastern US, a new winter storm system is bringing freezing rain and precarious road conditions to the Pacific Northwest.
 Here’s the latest.

-• Freezing rain knocks out power: Freezing rain pelting the Pacific Northwest on Wednesday is expected to knock out power amid frigid temperatures, as accumulating ice can significantly weigh down power lines and trees, the National Weather Service warns.
-Overnight, more than 51,000 people in Oregon were already without power.
+• Freezing rain knocks out power: Freezing rain and wind pelting the Pacific Northwest on Wednesday is knocking out power amid frigid temperatures, as accumulating ice can significantly weigh down power lines and trees, the National Weather Service warns.
+More than 85,000 homes and businesses in Oregon were without power early Wednesday morning.

-• Icy roads pose a threat to Northwest travelers: As rain turns to ice on roadways in the Pacific Northwest, the weather service warns travelers to be wary of slick and hazardous driving conditions.
+• Icy roads pose a threat to Northwest travelers: As ice builds on roadways in the Pacific Northwest, the weather service warns travelers to be wary of slick and hazardous driving conditions.
 A quarter-inch of ice could coat surfaces in and around Portland, Oregon, and as much as an inch could accumulate near the Columbia River Gorge along the Oregon-Washington border, the agency said.

-• Heavy snowfall wraps up for most of Northeast: Snowfall that has been bombarding much of the eastern US has largely moved offshore but is still ongoing in northern Maine, where winter weather alerts are in effect early Wednesday.
-Maine State Police warned travelers to be cautious after two tractor-trailer accidents and a car rollover were reported Tuesday on snow-covered highways.
+A nearly 50 mile-stretch of I-84 from west of Portland to the eastern side of the Oregon Cascades was shut down Tuesday night and early Wednesday due to the ice threat, according to the state’s department of transportation.

 Double whammy of ice and snow in Northwest